Rishitjain4874/Mzconverter/README.md

 Alternatively, you can use the Flask app provided in the script by running the `flask_app()` function.
 This will start a Flask server on `http://localhost:5011`.
 You can then send POST requests to the `/` endpoint with the UDLF file content in the request body, and the server will respond with the generated Go code.

+## Dependencies

+This project utilizes the following Python libraries:

+- re (Regular Expressions)
+- nltk (Natural Language Toolkit)
+- flask (Web Framework)
+- request (Flask Request Handling)
+- string (String Operations)

+Make sure to install these libraries before running the script.

+## Note

+Please note that this script was created for a specific use case and may require modifications to work with different UDLF file structures or to generate code in other programming languages.

 ## Testing

 The script includes a `main_check_test` function that runs a series of tests against the UDLF files in the `UDLF files` directory.
 It reports the number of passed and failed cases, along with a list of failed case numbers.